-On this day in 1778, British Lieutenant Colonel Archibald Campbell and his force of between 2500 and 3600 troops, which included the 71st Highland regiment, New York Loyalists, and Hessian mercenaries, launch a surprise attack on American forces defending Savannah, Georgia.
+On December 29, 1778, British Lieutenant Colonel Archibald Campbell and his force of between 2,500 and 3,600 troops, which included the 71st Highland regiment, New York Loyalists, and Hessian mercenaries, launch a surprise attack on American forces defending Savannah, Georgia.

 American Major General Robert Howe and his paltry force of between 650 and 900 men were severely outnumbered.
 Campbell also outflanked the Continental forces by locating a path through the swamp to the right of the American position.
 Howe ordered the city to be evacuated and the army to withdraw from combat.
 During the process, the Georgia Brigade took heavy losses when it was cut off from Howe’s other forces.
 The Patriots lost 83 men and another 483 were captured, while the British lost only 3 men and another 10 were wounded.